-There will be ten unannounced reading quizzes given throughout the semester.
+There will be fifteen unannounced reading quizzes given throughout the semester.
 Each quiz will be worth ten points.
 The quizzes will be on the content of the readings assigned in Arguing about Literature: A Guide and Reader.
 When you have a reading quiz, it will cover the assigned reading for that specific class session.
 The quizzes will test how well students keep up with and understand the assigned readings; the quizzes will also encourage students to finish assigned readings before we begin to discuss them.
 Quizzes missed during excused absences will be made up at the end of the semester through additional writing assignments.
 (The length of the writing assignment will be based on how many quizzes were missed.)
-Your point totals for the quizzes will be combined and figured as one grade at the end of the semester; the ten reading quizzes will be worth 100 points, and will be graded on the following 10% scale:
+Again, note that an absence will be considered excused only under the condition stipulated under the Attendance Policy above.
+Your point totals for the quizzes will be combined and figured as one grade at the end of the semester; the fifteen reading quizzes will be worth 150 points, and will be graded on the following 10% scale:

-100-91 = A / 90-81 = B / 80-71 = C / 70-61 = D / 60 and below = F
+$$150-136 = A / 135-121 = B / 120-106 = C / 105-91 = D / 90$$ and below = F